Established 1952 · Hauser, Idaho

 Hauser Lake is located in the Northern panhandle of Idaho.
 Click here to view in Google Maps.

-At the banquet celebrating 2013 service, several members of the fire department were honored with awards.
+Each year at an annual banquet, individuals are honored with awards.
 An individual can receive what is called the D&D, or Dedication & Devotion Award.
 The D&D can be awarded to anyone associated with the Department, including Auxiliary members, Commissioners and so on.
 Only firefighters are eligible to receive Firefighter of the Year.

 The following individuals have been recognized as Firefighter of the Year (or Volunteer of the Year):